andremarinha/andremarinha.github.io/_pages/about.md

 I am a Ph.D.
 Candidate in Political Science at [NOVA FCSH](https://www.fcsh.unl.pt/), in Lisbon, Portugal, and a researcher in [HOME - How Members of Parliament in Africa Represent Their Constituencies](https://project-home.pt/).

-My research focuses on political representation and civil society.
-In particular, I draw on a mixed-methods and multi-modal approach to study the relationship between political elites, institutions and civil society.
-I am currently interested in developing a research project that combines a multi-modal research design (i.e., drawings and focus groups) and the Theory of Social Representations (TSR) from Social Psychology to grasp what makes individuals political and how do they make sense of political institutions in their everyday lives and act accordingly.
+My research interests lie on the intersection between the study power, protest and political representation/s, with a focus on Sub-Saharan Africa.
+I am currently interested in developing a research project combining a mixed-methods and multi-modal approach to study the relationship between political elites, institutions and civil society and the Theory of Social Representations (TSR) from Social Psychology.

 Feel free to contact me at [andremarinha@fcsh.unl.pt](mailto:andremarinha@fcsh.unl.pt).